|

 41. Elections shall take place according to the norms of the Canon Law, the General Constitutions, the National Statutes and the present guidelines.

-42. The convocation of the Regional Fraternity Council for the purpose of elections shall be governed by the provisions of Article 76 of the General Constitutions. a) At least four months prior to elections, the Regional Executive Council shall appoint a Chairperson for a Nominations Committee.
+a) At least four months prior to elections, the Regional Executive Council shall appoint a Chairperson for a Nominations Committee.
 The Nominations Committee, acting in accordance with the directives of the Regional Executive Council, will present a slate of nominees for the different offices to the Regional Executive Council.
-This presentation shall be made approximately two months prior to the date set for the elections.
+This presentation shall be made approximately two months prior to the date set for the

 b) It shall be the duty of the Nominations Committee to ensure that each candidate meets the qualifications for the office for which he/she is proposed, has reviewed the duties of that office, and is willing to serve if elected.